The Hungry Bites

 The tea is typically made by steeping fresh or dried pine needles in hot water (just as you'd do with any other herbal tea), a procedure which extracts the flavor and the beneficial compounds present in the needles.

 The days when I'm feeling down and need a small boost, a cup of pine needle tea and a slice of whole wheat bread with tahini spread will do the job.
-Other times I'll have a Turkish coffee and 1-2 healthy chocolate truffle energy balls.
+Other times I'll have a Greek coffee and 1-2 healthy chocolate truffle energy balls.

 To make pine needle tea, you can use pine needles from various pine tree species.